-When people think of Lilacs the first thing to come to mind are the wonderfully fragrant flowers.
+When people think of Lilacs the first thing to come to mind is the wonderfully fragrant flowers.
 There are four basic requirements that lilacs need to ensure they are the spring rock star of your garden.

-- 3. Sun, Sun, Sun,-Lilacs require full sun, at least 6 hours or more each day.
+- 3. Sun, Sun, Sun!
+Lilacs require full sun, at least 6 hours or more each day.
 They are also “selfish” and don’t like the root competition that nearby trees may give.
-If you’re not sure how much sun you location gets, please ask a Van Wilgen’s expert and we can help you with that.
+If you’re not sure how much sun your location gets, please ask a Van Wilgen’s expert and we can help you with that.

 - 4. Pruning- Out of all the care lilacs need this can be the most intimidating for most beginners.
-However it is much easier than you think.
+However, it is much easier than you think.
 Prune out any diseased or declining canes, suckers, and small branches each year.
 Small growth and suckers are signs of poor growth.
-Next prune out ¼ to 1/3 of the oldest branches each year.
+Next, prune out ¼ to 1/3 of the oldest branches each year.
 Make sure you leave a strong main stem giving you a god form for the plant.
 This practice ensures strong canes and growth.
 Also make sure you deadhead your flowers immediately after flowering, before July 4th.
 By doing a little pruning to your lilac each year you will enjoy great form, flowering for years to come.